-How effective is the service's risk minimisation plan?
-Review the risk minimisation plan of each child living with epilepsy with parents/guardians at least annually, but always on enrolment and after any seizures occur. , , , , , , , , , , , , , , , , , , , ,
+Но How effective is the service's risk minimisation plan?
+Review the risk minimisation plan of each child living with epilepsy with parents/guardians at least annually, but always on enrolment and after any seizures occur.

-Scenario Strategy Who is responsible?
+Scenario fety and wellbeing of all children in early childhood environments.
+Strategy Who is responsible?
 Scooters and tricycles are provided by the If the child has Tonic-Clonic (convulsive) seizures, bicycle safety is particularly important.
 Staff service for outside play As part of a whole-of-service safe bicycle education program, helmets (with children wearing their own sunhats underneath) are used by all children at the service.
 Alternatively, parents/guardians may provide a specific helmet for their child.
 Water activities (e.g. Ensure the child with epilepsy is never left unattended near water.
 Staff play troughs, excursions) On excursions, ensure that there is no opportunity for a child with epilepsy to approach a body of water unsupervised.
 Staff All sink plugs are placed at a height that is inaccessible to children.
 Staff Individual seizure triggers For example, if a child's seizures are triggered by heat, outdoor activities are undertaken in the cooler part of day, in accordance with parents/guardians consultation on temperature monitoring.
-Staff/parents/guardians An air conditioner is thermostated to maintain constant room temperature.
+Staff/parents/guardia ns An air conditioner is thermostated to maintain constant room temperature.